-(F1107) PROGRAMMING FOR PROBLEM SOLVING LAB
+(F1107) PROGRAMMING FOR PROBLEM SOLVING LAB (COMMON TO EEE, ECE & ECM)

-(Common to EEE, ECE&ECM)

-- 1. To work with an IDE to create, edit, compile, run and debug programs - 2.
-To analyze the various steps in program development. - 3.
-To develop programs to solve basic problems by understanding basic concepts in C like operators, control statements etc. - 4.
-To develop modular, reusable and readable C Programs using the concepts like functions, arrays etc. - 5.
-To Write programs using the Dynamic Memory Allocation concept, files mark <40%= Failed, 40% to <60% = Second class, 60% to <70%=First class, >= 70% = Distinction.
+- 1. work with an IDE to create, edit, compile, run and debug programs - 2. analyze the various steps in program development. - 3. develop programs to solve basic problems by understanding basic concepts in C like operators, control statements etc. - 4. develop modular, reusable and readable C Programs using the concepts like functions, arrays etc. - 5. write programs using the Dynamic Memory Allocation concept, files.

+1. SIMPLE NUMERIC PROBLEMS:

+- a) Write a program for find the max and min from the three numbers. - b) Write the program for the simple, compound interest. - c) Write program that declares Class awarded for a given percentage of marks, where mark<40% = Failed, 40% to <60% = Second class, 60% to <70% = First class, >=70% = Distinction.
 Read percentage from standard input.

-1. Simple numeric problems:

-- 1. Write a program for find the max and min from the three numbers. - 2.
-Write the program for the simple, compound interest. - 3.
-Write program that declares Class awarded for a given percentage of marks, where

-2. Expression Evaluation:
+2. EXPRESSION EVALUATION:

-- 1. Write a C program, which takes two integer operands and one operator from the user, performs the operation and then prints the result.
-(Consider the operators +,-,\, /, % and use Switch Statement) - 2.
-Write a program that finds if a given number is a prime number - 3.
-A Fibonacci sequence is defined as follows: the first and second terms in the sequence are 0 and 1.
+- a) Write a C program, which takes two integer operands and one operator from the user, performs the operation and then prints the result (Consider the operators +,-,, /, % and use Switch Statement). - b) Write a program that finds if a given number is a prime number. - c) A Fibonacci sequence is defined as follows: the first and second terms in the sequence are 0 and 1.
 Subsequent terms are found by adding the preceding two terms in the sequence.
-Write a C program to generate the first n terms of the sequence. d)Write a C program to find the roots of a Quadratic equation.
+Write a C program to generate the first n terms of these sequence. - d) Write a C program to find the roots of a Quadratic equation.